stowler/stowlerGeneralComputing/docs/setupVCSH.md

-1. One-time installation and first push of vcsh and mr
+1. One-time only: installation and initial push of vcsh and mr
 =========================================================